JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

 $$\min\; (x + 0.32)^2 + (y+0.1)^2 \quad \text{ s.t.} \quad  f(x,y) = 0 $$

 Now this a non-linear, non-convex minimization problem and therefore it can have multiple local minima as well as local maxima and saddle points.
-If we approach this problem with a simple gradient descent algorithm starting from a  random point we (maybe) get as a result a *local* minima *but* we do **not** know whether this is the global minimum!
+If we approach this problem with a simple gradient descent algorithm starting from a random point we might get as a result a *local* minimum *but* we do **not** know whether this is the global minimum!

 In order to make sure that we find the *optimal* solution we will compute **all** critical points of this optimization problem.
 If we count the number of critical points over the *complex numbers* then this number will *almost always* be the same.
 It is called the *Euclidean Distance degree* of $X=V(f)$.

-### The critical equations
+### Solving the critical equations

 Let us derive the equations for the critical equations in general in order to apply them afterwards to our example.
 For a given $u \in \mathbb{R}^n$ and $X=V(f_1,\ldots, f_m)$ we want to solve the problem: